Surf CampFuerteventura, Spain

 Seasons and surf conditions: When is the best time to surf in Fuerteventura?

 Fuerteventura offers diverse surf conditions throughout the year, making it a great destination for all surf levels.
-Winter brings more robust waves, ideal for advanced surfers, while summer offers more gentle swells suitable for all levels, though beginners might find some tricky conditions in winter.
+Winter brings more robust waves, ideal for advanced surfers, while summer offers more gentle swells suitable for all levels.
 Here’s a breakdown of what to expect each season:

 Spring: March to May